7 Ways To Save Money In Cusco, Peru

 This wonder of the world is absolutely worth the trip.
 But the city of Cusco itself is often overshadowed by this famous site of ancient Inca civilization.

+Cusco is a lively cultural hub of southeastern Peru.
 Tourists, locals, and alpacas can all mingle in the rickety stone streets.

 Because this South American city is so affordable and full of fun things to do, travelers often find themselves staying longer than planned.